Mass812/tech/readMe.md

 ## Fabletics Fit Mimic

 This app was intended to display the same UI and give some of the basic functionalities of the FIT app.
-For this sprint project I felt the congrats screen (rendered after video completion) was a good stopping point in that that was the demarcation point between app services [lessons, videos, content] and where the user stats, activity tracking became more of the focus.
+For this sprint project I felt the Congrats Screen (rendered after video completion) was a good stopping point in that this screen seemed to be the demarcation point between app services [lessons, videos, content] and where the user stats, activity tracking became more of the focus.
 I felt that continuing beyond the point of the Congrats Screen would procure no further benefit to the purposes of why this app demo was created.

 ### Tech Stack